metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 - _cwp_work_part_levels : The maximum number of levels for ANY TRACK in the album which has the same top work as this track.
 - _cwp_single_work_album : A flag = 1 if there is only one top work in this album, else = 0.

 If there is more than one work at the bottom level, then _cwp_work_0 and _cwp_workid_0 will have multiple entries.
 However, only the first workId is used to find a parent work.
 This should be OK in 99% of cases, since the existence of multiple works at the bottom level is because they are not broken into separate tracks on the recording and thus they are children of a common parent.
+Another common situation is that a "bottom level" work is spread across more than one track.
+Rather than artificially split the work into sub-parts, this is often shown in MusicBrainz as a track being a "partial recording of" a work.
+The plugin deals with this by creating a notional lowest-level with the suffix " (part)" appended to the work it is a partial recording of.
+In order that this notional part can be separately identified from the full work, the musicbrainz_trackid is used as the identifier rather than the workid.
-If there is more than one "parent" work of a lower level work, the plugin CURERENTLY uses the one with the longest name, on the grounds that the longest-named is likely to be the lowest level (but not necessarily); this is scheduled for improvement.
+If there is more than one "parent" work of a lower level work, the plugin CURRENTLY uses the one with the longest name, on the grounds that the longest-named is likely to be the lowest level (but not necessarily); this is scheduled for improvement.

 As well as variables derived from MB's work structure, some variables are produced which are derived from the track title.
 Typically titles may be in the format "Work: Movement".
+Sometimes the title is prefixed by the name of the composer; in this case the variable
+- _cwp_title
+is provided which excludes the composer name and subsequent processing is carried out using this rather than the full title.
 The plugin will attempt to extract the work and movement into:
 - _cwp_title_work, and
 - _cwp_title_movement
 This process can be a bit hit and miss as we are dependent on the naming convention of the title.